 Gardens in Britain are often called the best in the world.
 But why?
-Pat Webster shares her insights.
-Based on years of visiting gardens in England, Scotland and Wales — and with outstanding photographs to illustrate her points — she identifies some key characteristics that we can apply in our own gardens, regardless of size.
+Pat Webster shares her insights in Design Ideas from British Gardens, one of her most popular talks.
+Based on years of visiting gardens in England, Scotland and Wales — and with outstanding photographs to illustrate her points — she identifies some key lessons that we can apply in our own gardens, regardless of size.

 Italian gardens shaped European garden design for centuries, and their influence continues today.
 Join Pat Webster as she leads us through some spectacular Italian gardens that date from Renaissance times to the present day.
 Using photographs from grand estates and smaller gardens, from finished works of art to those still in progress, she points out the essential elements that make these gardens such impressive masterworks and narrates some of the history behind them.
 Finally, she suggests how we can incorporate these elements in our own gardens, to create our own brilliant tours de force.

 Discovering the Genius of a Place

 Pat Webster looks at a range of gardens, large and small, to discover how each speaks to the ‘genius loci’ – the spirit of the place.
 She helps us to understand what we are seeing, situating each garden within its time and context.
 By explaining what motivated its creation, she enhances our appreciation and helps us to understand how we can bring out the special spirit of our own garden sites.